- How Much Money Is Needed To Invest In Rental Property?

 So much marketing activity is moving online these days that many of the old tried and tested methods of lead generation are no longer practiced.

-One of which is the good old bandit sign.
+One of which is the good old bandit-style real estate yard sign.

 Even today, one the the lingering images of real estate that immediately creates an image of real estating in people’s minds is the picture of a house with a bandit sign sitting in the foreground.